cvu16/Coffee-Shop-Simulation/README.md

 • From the fourth line to the last line is the arrival times of the customers.
 Each line contains a string in the format of ”hh:mm:ss” in the 24-hour format

+## Goal
+The Goal of this project was to examine different numbers of cashiers to be used in the coffee shop and analyze to see the optimal choice, in turn of waiting time and profit

+## Report